 Are there other reasons for having an increased urine albumin/creatinine ratio?

 Yes, an increased ACR is not confined to diabetes and hypertension (high blood pressure).
-It may also be seen with some lipid abnormalities, urinary tract infection, several immune disorders, dehydration, certain drugs and conditions causing blood in the urine.
+It may also be seen with a fever, urinary tract infection, several immune disorders, dehydration, certain drugs and other conditions causing blood in the urine.
 Temporarily elevated results may also be caused by vigorous exercise.